OWASP/www-project-modsecurity/tab_leaders.md

 tags: example-tag
 ---

-## A Message From the New OWASP ModSecurity Leader Team
+## A Message From the New OWASP ModSecurity Leadership Team

-_2024-01-26_ 005
+_2024-01-26_

 OWASP HQ has approved the intermediate leadership team for OWASP ModSecurity.
 We say intermediate, because the plan is to bring the community together in